 The process of replacing the hard-coded user defined values with the variable is called parameterisation.
-As we used different student records from SITS during registration, we parameterised all of the data which should be filled by the students in real time, as shown below:
+As we used different student records from SITS during registration, we parameterised all of the data which should be filled by the students in real time:

-Correlation is one of the most important concepts in performance scripting, which deals with the dynamic values like session ID, request verification tokens etc. which are generated by the server.
-Below are some of the main correlating values used:
+Correlation is one of the most important concepts in performance scripting, which deals with the dynamic values generated by the server, like session ID, request verification tokens etc. Some of the main correlating values used were:

 JMeter includes a valuable feature called assertions.
 Assertions help to define the success criteria of the particular request by matching the returned values with the expected values to make sure our scripts are working fine and doing what is expected.

-In the example below, we were trying to check for the text “Thank you for registering your modules”.
-When the scripts executed, the request will be marked as ‘Pass’ only if that text is included in the response, or else the request will fail which means the user received an unexpected page, which will need to be debugged, based on the server response.
+For example, we were trying to check for the text “Thank you for registering your modules”.
+When the scripts executed, the request will be marked as ‘Pass’ only if that text is included in the response, or else the request will fail, which means the user received an unexpected page that will need to be debugged, based on the server response.

 This element of JMeter allows the simulation of real-time behaviour in terms of the request delays to the server, as all actual users of the application will not perform the actions at and in the same time when it is made live.

 Uniform random timer is one of the timers, which delays all the requests with the random time interval between the given range.
-For example, in the screen shot below, before clicking on Confirm Modules, constant delay offset is set to 10000ms and the maximum delay as 5000ms, meaning the requests will be delayed randomly between the time range of 10 to 15Sec.
+For example, before clicking on Confirm Modules, constant delay offset was set to 10000ms and the maximum delay as 5000ms, meaning the requests will be delayed randomly between the time range of 10 to 15Sec.

 Step 4 – Test Execution

 Once the scripts were completed, test scenarios were designed to execute them with given/required number of users.
-In this test, we executed several simulations; Debug Test, Normal Load Test, Peak Load Test, Stress Test & Soak Test, which have different objective to achieve:
+In this test, we executed several simulations: Debug Test, Normal Load Test, Peak Load Test, Stress Test and Soak Test, which have different objectives to achieve:

 - Debug Test: to make sure that all systems and data are set up and working correctly including monitoring